"There once was a man from Wisconsin"

 Wisconsin looks like Minnesotay.

 I feel entitled to pick on USA TODAY because I was associated with the McPaper from its revolutionary beginnings in 1982.
-They gave me one of most obscure jobs in journalismcontributing the daily sports item from South Carolina for the old Around the USA page.
+They gave me one of most obscure jobs in journalism—contributing the daily sports item from South Carolina for the old Around the USA page.
 I earned $5 per item, and as I recall, those words were edited and cross-checked relentlessly.
 That's what newspapers did in the days of yore, when folks up and down the street were willing to pay for home delivery—twice a day, mind you—and newspapers found value in employing copy editors and proofreaders.

 Those were the good old days.
 In the 1980s (about the same time that Keillor made the cover of TIME magazine) The Greenville News was so ambitious we thought we could take over the state of South Carolina.
 If we could gain a few thousand readers and establish a semblance of a statewide audience, maybe we could pry the lucrative legal advertisements away from the Columbia paper.

-to expand our high school football coverage statewide and cultivate a border-to-border audience.
+As part of this campaign, I was given a wonderful opportunity—not to mention a bottomless budget—to expand our high school football coverage statewide and cultivate a border-to-border audience.
 We catered barbecue for thousands of coaches every year and published special editions that were over a hundred pages.
 On the eighth Friday night of the 1984 season, we succeeded in getting every score of every game in the entire state in our first edition, which we felt certain had never been accomplished before.
 And for the next eight years, we never went to press without every score.
 We had radio ads bragging about it.

 If a coach didn't call in his game—and why wouldn't he, since we offered him $10 to dial us toll-free?—then we would make the midnight call to his house or the firehouse or the Waffle House to hunt down the score.